High Barnet tube station

 High Barnet is a London Underground station, and former railway station, located in Chipping Barnet, North London.
-The station is the northern terminus of the High Barnet branch of the Northern line and is in Travelcard Zone 5.
-It is situated 10.2 miles (16.4 km) north north-west of Charing Cross.
-The next station south is Totteridge & Whetstone.
+It is the northern terminus of its branch of the Northern line, and the next station towards south is Totteridge & Whetstone.
+The station is situated 10.2 miles (16.4 km) north north-west of Charing Cross and is in London fare zone 5.

 Services

 Northern line trains are scheduled to arrive and depart every 3–9 minutes from the station's three southbound platforms, with trains operating to Morden via Bank or to Kennington, Battersea Power Station or Morden via Charing Cross.

 On days when Night Tube service is not running, between about 00:00 and 01:00, departing trains run as far as East Finchley only, from where journeys to central London can be continued by night bus N20, which also serves High Barnet station itself.

 When trains are no longer required to run on the Northern line, they may be stabled on the sidings to the east of the station.